You say Slovakia, we say Slovenia! 5 quick facts to stop mixing up the two countries

 Slovenia and Slovakia don’t share borders, they never did.

-1. Slovenia is a coastal country
+1. Slovenia is a coastal country, with access to the Adriatic Sea

-Slavoj Žižek is undoubtedly Slovenia’s biggest intellectual export.
-A Slovenian-born philosopher and psychoanalyst is referred to as both the” Elvis of cultural theory” and the biggest box-office draw postmodernists have ever had.
+Slavoj Žižek is undoubtedly Slovenia’s most prominent intellectual export.
+A philosopher and psychoanalyst born in Slovenia, he has been dubbed both the “Elvis of cultural theory” and the biggest box-office draw postmodernists have ever had.

 1. Green is more than a colour in Slovenia